developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 For example, if a form like the one below was encountered regularly, a Structured Template using **Mixed Data-type** mode could be created to acquire the barcode, numbers, text, checkboxes and signature in a single pass.
 For a demonstration using this form, see the [SimulScan Demo App](../demo).

 <img style="height:300px" src="template.png"/>
-_This form calls for a Structured Template using Multi Data-type mode_.
+_A Structured Template using Multi Data-type mode would be best here_.
 <br>

 **Notes**:

-* **Zebra recommends using the camera for capturing in Mixed Data-type mode**.
+* **Zebra recommends the camera for Mixed Data-type** capture.
-* **The camera is automatically selected** when a Mixed Data-type Template is used.
+* The camera is automatically selected when a Mixed Data-type Template is used.
 * Structured Templates are generally associated with Mixed Data-type mode.
 <br>

 #### Unstructured Templates
 Unstructured Templates are useful for scenarios in which the target Document varies, or when acquiring a single type of data--such as barcodes or text--from a form.
 For example, if the only data ever acquired in a company's warehouse is from barcodes, then warehouse operations might be completely satisfied by using one or more of the generic barcode-only templates included with SimulScan.
 Included Templates are designed to handle from 1-10 barcodes ([see below](#accessthroughdatawedge)).

-Alternatively, the company could help improve scanning performance by creating an Unstructured Template that's configured only for the types of barcodes it receives on a regular basis. **Multi-barcode** mode can handle an unlimited number of 1D/2D barcodes of the same or differing symbologies, but works most efficiently if the universe of symbologies is narrowed to just a few.
+Alternatively, the company could help improve scanning performance by creating an Unstructured Template that's configured only for the types of barcodes it receives on a regular basis. **Multi-barcode** mode can handle an unlimited number of 1D/2D barcodes of the same or differing symbologies, but works most efficiently if the universe of potential symbologies is narrowed to just a few.

 <img style="height:250px" src="AIAG B-10 Label File P, Q, K, V, 4S.jpg"/>
-_This form calls for an Unstructured Template using Multi-barcode mode_.
+_An Unstructured Template using Multi-barcode mode would be best here_.
 <br>

 **Notes**: